Back to work Case study · UX Review · MedTech

 • Legitimises sign-ups, keeping everything within the university’s network.

-First sign-in flow — choose experience level and tool-tip introduction
+OnWard first sign-in, experience level selection and tool-tip guided introduction

 User Journey · First Sign-In